What bit me in my sleep?

 Why would a spider bite me in bed?

-If you think you got bit by a spider in your sleep, it was likely a "wrong-place, wrong-time" accident.
+If you think you got bit by a spider in your sleep, it was likely a “wrong-place, wrong-time” accident, like:

-• Entrapment in sheets: A spider wandering across the bed becomes trapped between your skin and the bedding.
+• Trapped in bedding: A spider gets caught between your skin and sheets.

 What does a spider bite look like?

-• Single bite: Spiders rarely bite multiple times; you will usually find only one sore—anywhere on the body.
+• Single bite: Spiders rarely bite multiple times; you will usually find only one sore.

 • Two puncture marks: Spiders have two fangs, which can leave tiny, side-by-side punctures.
 These are often microscopic and may require a bright light or magnifying glass to see.

-• Mild symptoms: Most bites result in localized readness, slight swelling and a small, itcy or painful lump.
+• Mild symptoms: Most bites result in localized redness, slight swelling and a small, itchy or painful lump.

-• Delayed reaction: Many spider bites are painless at first, with the itchiness or redness developing hours later.
+• Delayed reaction: Many spider bites are painless at first, with itching or redness developing hours later.

 bed bug on green fabric